stefenmax/PSDM/README.md

 # Physics-informed Score-based Diffusion Model for Limited-angle Reconstruction of Cardiac Computed Tomography

 Official PyTorch implementation of **PSDM**, "[Physics-informed Score-based Diffusion Model for Limited-angle Reconstruction of Cardiac Computed Tomography](https://arxiv.org/abs/2405.14770)".
 Code modified from [Diffusion-MBIR](https://github.com/HJ-harry/DiffusionMBIR).
 This is just for the simulation purpose.
-THe code for real experiment will update soon~
+The code for real experiment will update soon~

 ## Getting started